prjunnamed/prjcombine/docs/xilinx/virtex2/interconnect.rst

 General interconnect
 ####################

-The general interconnect of Virtex 2 is made by several kinds of similar, but not identical interconnect tiles.
+The general interconnect of Virtex 2 is made of several kinds of similar, but not identical interconnect tiles.
 The tile types include:

 - ``INT.CLB``, the interconnect tile associated with :ref:`configurable logic blocks <virtex2-clb>`
 - ``INT.BRAM``, the interconnect tile associated with :ref:`block RAMs <virtex2-bram>`